 1. Identify roles and responsibilities

-First and foremost, find out who currently has access to critical data, infrastructure, and applications.
-Note your findings and then assess whether or not each person needs the access they’ve been granted.
-To do this, you need to interview key stakeholders management to fully understand employee’s role relative to this data.
+Find out who currently has access to critical data, infrastructure, and applications.
+Note your findings and then assess whether each person needs the level of access they’ve been granted.
+To do this, you need to interview key stakeholders and management to fully understand each employee’s role relative to this data.

 Once you have a better idea of individuals’ roles in the organization, you can begin to limit or reinstate permission to access sensitive information and assets.
+Often, companies give users more privileges than they need to perform their job function, which can leave the network or application open to vulnerabilities.
+Try to limit the number of users who have admin privileges so that you can control who can access and edit sensitive business information.
 For example, system administrators should have access to things that contractors should not.
-Part of your mission is to ensure that there will be no uncertainty about who has access to what.
+As an MSP provider, it is your mission is to ensure that there will be no uncertainty about who has access to what.

 2. Define data retention parameters